 This is mine, right?

 Except I already have a solid collection of ‘rock bottoms’.
 I’m all set for the whole “redemption- see the gift in it all- inspire millions with my strength and resilience” part.

 But apparently, we’re not quite there yet.

 Not to worry, I shall forge on…or up or whichever direction is required to resist gravity and steer clear of rabbits.

-In the meantime, I get to be in a beautiful place with a dear friend, do my best to walk on the ‘right’ side of the street, and switch from enjoying Springtime Down Under to Fall on the up side.
+In the meantime, I get to be in a beautiful place with a dear friend, do my best to walk on the ‘right’ side of the street, and switch from enjoying spring Down Under to fall a bit further up.